 SUPPLY CHAIN

 Workers in our suppliers’ factories play a central role in our sustainability program.
 We recognize the importance of operating responsibly along the entire value chain by safeguarding the rights of the workers who manufacture our products.
-Our 2025 targets focus on social compliance, fair wages, and gender wage parity for workers across our supply chain.
-Employee-related targets are not included here.
-For more information on that, please visit our People and Culture page.
+Our 2025 targets focused on social compliance, fair wages, and gender wage parity for workers across our supply chain.

 CONTEXT | The social key performance indicator (S-KPI) rating tool measures a range of parameters including accident rates, retention levels, worker satisfaction, and worker empowerment.
 The thresholds are set as follows: